 - Slice the melon in half and remove seeds.

 - Slice each half into quarters and remove skin, then dice the fruit into bite-sized chunks.

 - Place cut melon in the freezer.
 The more space around your melon chunks, the faster they will freeze, so if you're in a rush, place pieces on a baking sheet to speed things up.

 - When completely frozen (2-4 hours or overnight), place about 2 cups (300g) of melon pieces into the food processor.

 - Add 2 tablespoons of unsweetened yogurt.

 - Blend until combined, adding a little cool water if needed to blend to your preferred consistency.

-If your dog is lactose intolerant, you can skip the yoghurt, though it does change the consistency.
+If your dog is lactose intolerant, you can skip the yogurt, though it does change the consistency.
 A little peanut butter can work instead.